Why prefab chimney chase covers fail faster than masonry chimney crowns

 Many West Palm Beach prefab chimneys benefit from bundling chase cover replacement with other related work — cap replacement (typically due at the same age as the chase cover), storm collar reseal, and chase exterior inspection.
 The single-visit bundle saves a second mobilization charge versus separate visits.

 Our prefab chimney maintenance bundles in West Palm Beach typically include chase cover assessment, cap replacement if warranted, storm collar service, chase exterior visual inspection, and firebox-side prefab unit inspection.
 The bundle runs 60-90 minutes onsite plus the labor for any specific remediation identified during the assessment.
-Pricing for the bundle is roughly 15-20% below the sum of the individual services purchased standalone.
+Scope for the bundle is roughly 15-20% below the sum of the individual services purchased standalone.

-Chimney chase cover repair near me — diagnosing prefab chimney issues in West Palm Beach
+Diagnosing prefab chimney issues in West Palm Beach

 Prefab chimneys in West Palm Beach are dominantly from the construction wave that started in the mid-1990s — Heatilator, Heat & Glo, Majestic, Lennox Hearth, and other major manufacturers shipped factory-built fireplaces into Florida new construction at scale during this period.
 The chase covers on these prefab chimneys are typically galvanized steel from the original installation, with an expected service life of 15-25 years inland and 5-12 years on coastal West Palm Beach properties.